nymlab/vectis_fe/README.md

 Assuming you have [Docker](https://www.docker.com) and [Rust](https://rustup.rs) installed on your machine, a local Juno node with deployed Vectis contracts will be running in a container with name `juno-local-node`, exposing TCP ports 26656-26657 (Tendermint RPC) and 1317 (REST).

+**IMPORTANT**: While running all the tests, some Factory contracts will be deployed on your local node.
+The addresses of these contracts will be printed in your terminal while the tests are running, so watch out for them!
+You will need them later.

 ### 2. Launch Vectis DApp locally

 First of all, clone this project, then install dependencies: